 Reduction of the usual DGA salary in the event of a decrease in turnover

 Entrepreneurs who do business through their own company, for which they often also work, must at least pay in that case tax on a legally determined appropriate salary, the so-called usual wages (€ 46,000 in 2020).
 This normally also applies if the company achieves less or no turnover.
 In view of the large loss of turnover in some sectors due to the corona crisis and to limit the economic consequences of the crisis, the government allows that, in 2020, entrepreneurs who do business through their own company and are experiencing a decrease in turnover may assume a lower usual wage, in proportion to the decrease in turnover.
 The part of the year in 2020 will then be compared with the same period in 2019.
-The government has indicated that it will publish the exact details of this measure as soon as possible.

 Early set-off through tax corona reserve